Shad47486/Cyber-Sec-Tool-Concepts-Framworks/Wireshark/wsfilters.md

 - Display Filter Expressions (Used with Display Filter Search Bar):
   - Stores all supported protocol structures to help analysts create display filters
     - Helpful when an analyst cant recall the required filter for a specific protocol or is unsure about the assignable values for a filter
     - Shows info such as:
       - Shows all protocol fields, accepted value types (integer or string) & predefined values (if any)

-## Advanced Filtering (Commands/Operators used in display filter search bar)
+### Advanced Filtering (Commands/Operators used in display filter search bar)

 - Filter: "contains"
-  - A comparison operator that searches a value inside packets.
+  - Comparison operator that searches a value inside packets.
     - Case-Senstive & provides similar functionality to the "Find" option by focusing on a specific field
-      - EX: Finding all Apache Servers
+      - EX: Finding all Apache Servers\
+        - Meaning you have to list all HTTP packets where packets "server" field contains "Apache":
           - http.server contains "Apache"
-          - http.server contains "Apache"

 - Filter: "matches"
+  - Comparison operator that search a pattern of regular expressions
+  - CASE INSENSTIVE & complex queries have a margin of error
+    - EX: Finding all .php & .html
+      - Meaning you have to first list all HTTP packets where 'host' fields match keywords ".php" or ".html"
+        - http.host matches "\.(php|html)"

 - Filter: "in"
+  - Set membership that searches a value or field inside of a specific scope/range.
+    - EX: find all packets that use ports 80, 443, 8080
+      - Meaning you have to list all TCP packets where "port" fields have values 80,443,8080
+        - tcp.port in {80 443 8080}

 - Filter: "upper"
+  - Function that converts a string to uppercase
+    - EX: Find all "APACHE" servers.
+      - Meaning you have to convert all HTTP packets' "server" fields to uppercase & list packets with the "APACHE" keyword.
+        - upper(http.server) contains "APACHE"

 - Filter: "lower"
+  - Function that converts a string value to lowercase
+    - EX: Find all "apache" servers.
+      - Meaning you have to Convert all HTTP packets' "server" fields info to lowercase & list packets with the "apache" keyword.
+        - lower(http.server) contains "apache"

 - Filter: "string"
+  - Function that converts a non-string value to a stirng
+    - EX: Find all frames with odd numbers.
+      - Meaning you have to convert all "frame number" fields to string values, & list frames end with odd values.
+        - string(frame.number) matches "[13579]$"